 The diagnosis of developmental dyslexia in underserved children is primarily based on a “wait to fail approach.”
-Dyslexia diagnoses are usually not made before the third grade despite the fact that studies show that intensive interventions are most effective in kindergarten or first grade, and other studies show that up to 92% of at-risk beginning readers achieve average reading ability levels when provided with intensive instruction.
+Dyslexia diagnoses are usually not made before the third grade even though studies show that intensive interventions are most effective in kindergarten or first grade, and other studies show that up to 92% of at-risk beginning readers achieve average reading ability levels when provided with intensive instruction.